Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 Well, yes.
 Rather than creating numbers from strictly mathematical means, the process of synthesizing binary information involves _intelligent_ decision making based off of contextual variables - just as a synthesizer uses local variables to decide what sounds to emit for its part in a larger orchestration.
-On top of that, as we explore `tiny` further, you'll find that the process is far simpler using syntactic shorthand (rather than strictly mathematical formulae) to generate the target data through _programmatic abstractions._
+On top of that, as we explore the `tiny` system further, you'll find that the process is far simpler using syntactic shorthand (rather than strictly mathematical formulae) to generate the target data through _programmatic abstractions._

 The process doesn't simply stop with shrinking data to incomprehensibly small values - from that point we get to explore the world of *intelligent* recursion.
 Buckle up - there's lots of ones and zeros to come =)